Are you looking to build your first website, but you find the whole prospect daunting?

 With that said, pay careful attention to how prices are displayed.
 Generally, providers ask that you sign extended contracts, and in return, you'll get larger and larger discounts — in short, the longer your contract, the larger your discount will be.
 There are, however, vendors who ask for annual contracts yet do not offer any discount.

-The upside is that most vendors will offer a 30-day money back guarantee so if you decide within that time period that its product isn't for you, you can receive a full refund of all monies paid.
+The upside is that most website builders offer a 30-day money back guarantee so if you decide within that time period that its product isn't for you, you can receive a full refund of all monies paid.

 There is a lot to consider when choosing a website builder for your new website.
 However, each option has its strengths and weaknesses, so the best way to narrow the field and choose the option that is best for you is to begin by focusing on your needs.
 Rather than letting the vendors dictate to you what they think you need, your search will be driven by the needs of your website.